Vegan Jungle Curry (Kaeng Pa)

 Luckily, kaeng pa came to answer my prayers!
 Due to the much lower fat content, it’s different in both taste and consistency from the Thai curry most of us are used to.
 It is so thin as to resemble more of a soup than a thick curry sauce, but it’s super savoury and is a refreshing change of pace.
 You know that cloying, mild-food-coma feeling you get after eating a big bowl of a curry that’s high in fat?
 Yeah, that won’t happen with this one.

-How to Turn Kaeng Pa into a Jungle Curry Noodle Soup
+How to Turn This Recipe into a Noodle Soup Dish

 One last thing: this curry is commonly eaten with steamed rice but it’s easy to turn into a noodle dish.